 Overview

-John McAdams is a seasoned government contracts litigator and counselor in Holland & Knight's Tysons office.
-Mr. McAdams joined the firm following a decade of distinguished government service, both as a U.S. Army judge advocate and as a trial attorney with the U.S. Department of Justice (DOJ).
-He has extensive experience with litigation, dispute resolution, national security, and white collar defense and investigations.
-Mr. McAdams is a trusted adviser to senior executives, including general officers and officials at the secretarial level.
+John McAdams is a seasoned government contracts and national security lawyer in Holland & Knight's Tysons office.
+He represents clients before the national security and defense agencies on a range of issues including government contracts disputes, white collar investigations and highly sensitive national security matters.
+Mr. McAdams joined the firm following a decade of distinguished government service as a senior attorney in both the U.S. Department of Justice's (DOJ) National Security and Civil Divisions, and as a U.S. Army judge advocate.
+He is a trusted adviser to senior executives, general officers and officials at the secretarial level.

-Previously, as an active-duty Army judge advocate, Mr. McAdams litigated dozens of bid protests and contract disputes before the U.S. Government Accountability Office (GAO) and the Armed Services Board of Contract Appeals (ASBCA).
-During his early military assignments, he prosecuted felony-level courts-martial and civilian defendants as a Special Assistant U.S. Attorney (SAUSA).
-As an active Army Reserve judge advocate, Mr. McAdams has held procurement fraud and higher-level headquarters counsel assignments.
+Earlier in his career, as an active-duty Army judge advocate, Mr. McAdams litigated government contracts disputes before the U.S. Government Accountability Office (GAO) and the Armed Services Board of Contract Appeals (ASBCA).
+During his early military assignments, he prosecuted felony-level courts-martial and civilian defendants as a Special Assistant U.S. Attorney (SAUSA), and served as a principal legal advisor (general counsel) for an infantry brigade combat team.

 Representative Experience